Setup of SMS OTP

 # Customise SMS service settings

-When using the Signicat SMS OTP service to send OTP codes to end-users, the service inherits the SMS settings configured in the Signicat Communication service.
+When using the Signicat SMS OTP service to send OTP codes to end-users, your integration inherits the SMS settings configured in the Signicat Communication service.

 On the Communication > SMS (opens new window), you can manage the SMS settings for your account.
 In particular, you can customise: